|Prof.dr. E. van den Ban||(Lie Groups)||UU||Biography||Homepage||Publications|

 Cavalcanti's area of research is generalized complex geometry and nearby areas of complex and symplectic geometry.
 He is currently working on questions concerning generalized complex structures on 4-manifolds, including a possible Lefschetz fibration structure for those as well as differential invariants which might be associated to such manifolds.
 Some of his long term collaborators are Marco Gualtieri (University of Toronto) and Henrique Bursztyn (IMPA).

-Frans Clauwens (1950) studied mathematics at the Katholieke Universiteit Nijmegen (now Radboud Universiteit), where he obtained his PhD in 1975 and became an assistant professor.
-His research interests include algebraic and differential topology, in particular surgery theory, algebraic K- theory and algebraic L-theory.
-He is researching the peculiarities of lambda-rings with a view to using these to provide methods for calculating K- and L- groups in the nonfinite cases.
+Frans Clauwens (1950-2011) studied mathematics at the Katholieke Universiteit Nijmegen (now Radboud Universiteit), where he obtained his PhD in 1975 and became an assistant professor.
+His research interests included algebraic and differential topology, in particular surgery theory, algebraic K- theory and algebraic L-theory.
+He was researching the peculiarities of lambda-rings with a view to using these to provide methods for calculating K- and L- groups in the nonfinite cases up until his death in 2011.

 Robbert Dijkgraaf (1960) holds the chair of Mathematical Physics at the University of Amsterdam since 1992 (and is since 1998 Faculty Professor in the Faculty of Science).
 He studied theoretical physics and mathematics in Utrecht, where he obtained his PhD cum laude under supervision of Gerard 't Hooft in 1989.
 Subsequently he held a postdoctoral position at Princeton University and was a long-term member at the Institute for Advanced Study.
 He has been a visiting professor in Berkeley, MIT, IAS, among others.
 Dijkgraaf research group works in string theory, quantum gravity, and the interface of mathematics and particle physics.
 He manages the FOM programs "Mathematical Physics" and "String Theory and Quantum Gravity."